 Our bank account details for direct credit are:

 Reference: Student’s surname fees (e.g. ‘Jones fees’)

 We also offer a means-tested low income discount of 35% (off tuition fees only) for applicants who meet the criteria (previously available under the School Card system).
-These discounts will require you to disclose personal income information to check eligibility and will be implemented at managerial discretion.
+These discounts will require you to disclose personal income information (i.e. Centrelink Income Statement or ATO Notice of Assessment) to check eligibility and will be implemented at managerial discretion.
 Please request forms via the Business Manager or office.